 Mark’s approach is pro-consumer, spirited, and a bit irreverent.
 The New York Times Style Magazine recently featured his victorious visit to New York criminal court to fight an open container summons that he received carrying an empty bottle of prized Bordeaux wine.
 The New York Times also covered his annual "Bring Your Own Truffle" ritual that he developed to counter restaurant truffle pricing.
 Read more about Mark's perspective in this recent interview on Austinist.com.

 Mark began his wine journey in 1990 when as a student he founded Stanford Wine Circle, a popular university club hosting tastings with California wine legends, earning him the nickname "Bacchus on the Campus" in Wine Spectator magazine.
 Graduating Phi Beta Kappa from Stanford University with a B.A., M.A., and J.D., Mark has long been keenly interested in innovating in the areas of education and consumer advocacy.
 Mark co-founded the career portal Vault.com in 1997 and served as the company’s president through its successful sale in 2007 to a private equity firm.
-He has served on four major boards of Stanford, including the university’s Board of Trustees.
+He has served on five major boards of Stanford, including the university’s Board of Trustees.

 To contact Mark, please click here.

 Wine samples may be sent to the following address: